wheelerMT/quantumVortexTracker/README.md

 given the phase of the condensate.

 ## Current features
-- QVT currently supports $256 \times 256$ numerical grids.
+- QVT supports arbitrary grid sizes.
-- Predict positions of vortex dipoles.
+- Predict the positions of vortices in a dipole pair.

 Below is an example of the model in action, accurately locating the vortex (blue square) and anti-vortex (red square).